Skip to main content

 Self Managed Certificates

-If the CA cert and a server cert files are already present, deploy the secrets using the following commands:
+If the CA cert and server cert files are already present, deploy the secrets using the following commands:

 kubectl create secret tls cluster-wizard-cert -n cluster-wizard \